NDCLab/pepper-pipeline/CONTRIBUTING.md

 |    |    ├──__init__.py
 |    |    ├──preprocess.py
 ```
+The `scripts` directory is the local [package](https://docs.python.org/3/tutorial/modules.html#packages) where sub-packages & modules will be written.
+This ensures that modules are neatly divided according to responsibility, which helps with parallel development and debugging.

 All pipeline functions reside within their respective modules.
 For example, functions that are part of the pre-processing pipeline reside in `preprocess.py`, while functions that are part of post-processing reside in `postprocess.py`.

 ### Function Standards